 As we flagged in our comments last year, we have taken great care to examine the proposed budget to understand what resources have been allocated to each GNSO Stakeholder Group, and to the other Supporting Organizations and Advisory Committees.
 We are of course focused on the role and functions of the GNSO Council, but we recognize that we are part of a larger ecosystem within ICANN and thus we look to understand the “spend” across the full budget and operating plan.

-Although we have budget experts drawn from the various GNSO constituencies as part of our Standing Committee, we find it is extremely difficult to approximate the levels of financial support provided directly and indirectly to the various Supporting Organizations, Advisory Groups, and associated Stakeholder Groups and Constituencies.
+Although we have budget experts drawn from the various GNSO constituencies as part of our Standing Committee, we find it is difficult to approximate the levels of financial support provided directly and indirectly to the various Supporting Organizations, Advisory Groups, and associated Stakeholder Groups and Constituencies.
 This information is essential for each of these groups, including the GNSO Council to hold ourselves, and others, mutually accountable.
-We appreciate that this information may be difficult to determine at this point in time, but we ask that you please provide us with what information you can at this point in time.

-For this budget, and moving forward when future budgets are published, we ask that more specific information be made available as requested by our Standing Committee and as requested by the various budget working groups from the SOs/Acs.
-We hope to benefit from this to advise our own understanding of funding for community/staff/Board engagement in GNSO-related activities.

 Specific Comments:

 GNSO policy development and coordination are core ICANN activities that we hope can be prioritized.
-We recognize that while the GNSO Council is heavily engaged in GNSO policy development, it is joined by the ccNSO, SSAC, ASO, ALAC and GAC in contributing to stable, informed, multistakeholder policy development.
-Thus, we would like to understand what proportion of the organization’s spend can be reasonably connected to policy development activities for all who have such responsibilities, and we ask that ICANN org consider how best to provide this information more clearly for all aspects of policy development and coordination.
+We recognize that while the GNSO Council is primarily engaged in managing GNSO policy development, it is joined by the ccNSO, SSAC, ASO, ALAC and GAC in contributing to stable, informed, multistakeholder policy development.
+Thus, we would like to understand what proportion of the organization’s spend that can be reasonably connected to policy development activities for all who have such responsibilities, and we ask that ICANN org consider how best to provide this information more clearly for all aspects of policy development and coordination.

 The GNSO Council anticipates that our active Policy Development Process Working Groups will require funds in FY20 in order to meet the terms of their respective charters.
 While specifics cannot be foreseen in detail at this time because we have not been provided with figures from FY19 or earlier years to approximate costs, we anticipate requiring resources for activities including: